-For complete and detailed information on UCSF Sociology doctoral programs (including applications), please visit the Department of Social and Behavioral Sciences pages at the sociology.ucsf.edu website.
+For complete and detailed information on UCSF Sociology doctoral programs (including curriculum), please visit the Department of Social and Behavioral Sciences pages at the sociology.ucsf.edu website.

 The Doctoral Program in Sociology focuses on the sociology of health, illness, biomedicine, and health care systems.
 Four areas of specialty concentration are available: 1) aging, chronic illness, and disability; 2) health policy, organizations and economics; 3) science, technology, and medicine studies; 4) race, class, gender, and health/health inequalities.
 Additional areas of study include HIV/AIDS, health professions and occupations, violence as a health issue, aging, among others.